-Major League Baseball cancels more regular season games as lockout continues
+Major League Baseball pushes Opening Day again as lockout continues

 The owners began introducing the international draft into proposals as early as July of 2021, according to a league official.
 The league argues that though the union repeatedly rejected the draft, therefore redirecting negotiations and the public conversations about them to issues like the CBT or minimum salaries instead, the international draft was always important to the owners.

 But to the union, the pitting the international draft against direct draft pick compensation represented a strategically timed negotiating ploy, one that forces the players to choose between something they believe suppresses free agent spending and an international draft that many of its members do not support.
 They refused to choose, frustrated that MLB promised a full counterproposal and withheld most of it with that ultimatum.
-The union did not bite.
+The union did not bite, and now finds itself facing the prospect of negotiating salaries and service-time for a partial season with no idea how many more games may be missed.

-So a week after the sides’ inability to make a deal officially delayed Opening Day from March 31, another week of disagreement pushed it to April 14 — the day before the league plans to celebrate the 75th anniversary of Jackie Robinson becoming MLB’s first Black player.
+Because a week after the sides’ inability to make a deal officially delayed Opening Day from March 31, another week of disagreement pushed it to April 14 — the day before the league plans to celebrate the 75th anniversary of Jackie Robinson becoming MLB’s first Black player.
 Should another week pass without a deal, should another week of games succumb to the financial concerns of the few at the expense of the many who treasure the game, the scars will only grow.

 This is a developing story and will be updated.